 Gax had made sure not to advertise that he knew the path through the city when applying for the position, instead stating he had gone into Erstov only to search the place with a team of archeologists and scholars of all schools of magic for a few hours.
 This relieved him from having to be a guide, but still his word would be relied on for any odd happenings.
 Which is partly why he’d made sure to enlist Elbert, the wizard, who then enlisted Urgric, his warrior companion.
 Gax and Dar had journeyed with the duo before and enjoyed their company, though it still chagrined Gax that he was now splitting the coin four ways instead of three.

 Several hours passed as they journeyed, travelers hailing them and wishing them this or that god’s blessing.
 It had become quite the event throughout the land, another reason why Gax wanted in on it.
-Already there were a handful of songs most tavern-goers around these parts knew that included Gax the Great, or Gax the Formidable, or Gax the Blundering.
+Already there were a handful of songs most tavern-goers around these parts knew that included Gax the Great, or Gax the Formidable, or Gax the Blunderer.
 That last one wasn’t so charming, but at least it put his name on the lips of hundreds of folk.

 The ground began to slant upward, slowing their progress.
 They endured switchbacks and hills for another two hours.
-Grey walls loomed in the distance as they crested a hill, the mountain terrain flattening out into a valley of rich soil and plant life.
+Grey walls loomed in the distance as they crested a rise, the mountain terrain flattening out into a valley of rich soil and plant life.
 Gax marveled at the scene.
 It was rumored that the beings of Erstov had carved this valley into the top of the mountain for agricultural use.
 Being that there wasn’t another phenomenon like it, Gax was convinced it was truth.

 Clouds skirted the sky just above their heads, feeling close enough that Gax could have leapt up and brushed their pillowy edges.
 As the caravan thinned out to traverse the hardpacked road that cut through the grove of trees and wound around small ponds and patches of fruit-bearing bushes, Gax moved in close to Elbert’s side.